 You may resume your normal activities after the scan.
 Your doctor may give special instruction to follow if needed.

-The radiotracer injected in your body will lose its radioactivity normally over time.
+The radiotracer injected into your body will lose its radioactivity normally over time.
 It may also be passed out of your body with urine or stool in first few hours or days of injection.
 You should drink plenty of water to help your body flush out the radiotracer.
 It is important to flush the toilet twice every time you use it and wash your hands completely.

-How soon you get the Thyroid Scan Result?
+How soon you get the Thyroid Scan result?

 The radiologist who carries out the scan will interpret the images and forward the report to you in a day or two.
 Your doctor who prescribed the test will study the report and hence guide you from there.

-- Because of very low dose of radiotracer given, there is very feeble radiation exposure to the patients.
+- Because of a very low dose of radiotracer given, there is very feeble radiation exposure to the patients.
 The risk of radiation is relatively very low as compared to the benefit of the test.